CheleaMihail/poetry-prose-site/content/original-poetry/a-blunt-poem-on-the-occasion-of-the-legalization-of-marijuana-in-colorado-1.md

 ---
-title: A Blunt Poem, On the Occasion of the Legalization of Marijuana in Colorado
+title: "On the Occasion of the Legalization of Marijuana in Colorado: Blunt Thoughts"
 ---
 ```
 I was smoking marijuana